lapluviosilla/amplenote-templater/README.md

 - **Smart Indentation**: Insert templates while maintaining the current indentation level within bullet, numbered, or task lists.

   - Note: This works as long as the template itself contains a list.
-Since headings and other content isn't indent-able those won't maintain current indentation.
+Since headings and other content aren't indent-able those won't maintain current indentation.

-- **Default Template Assignment**: Assign default templates to specific tags or for new notes.

 - **Jot Suggestions:** This functionality enhances the user experience in Jots mode.